should you set up your home gym in your garage? here's what you need to know

 The awesome thing about Cathe Friedrich is that you can purchase an entire series or just the individual workouts you want out of the series (Beachbody doesn’t do that).

-Cathe uses an aerobics step like this and a variety of dumbbells in many of her routines.
+Cathe uses an aerobic step and a variety of dumbbells in many of her routines.

-I recommend you go ahead and purchase the aerobic step or a few pair of dumbbells (for women, a good place to start is a pair of 5, 8, and 10’s…I really love the colored dumbbells) to really impress your loved one.
+I recommend you go ahead and purchase an aerobic step and a few pair of dumbbells (for women, a good place to start is with a pair of 5, 8, and 10’s…I love the colored dumbbells) if you’re buying a Cathe Friedrich series of routines for someone.

 I have purchased many versions over the years.
 You need a wide step with solid risers and a nonslip surface for safety reasons.
 It matters.
 I promise.